 In developing the implementation program for PLAN 2040, it is important to recognize other organizations in the Atlanta area that may partner with ARC or even take the lead on certain local or regional initiatives.
-ARC recognizes that we are unable to achieve the regional goals and policies without our partners.
 This section is intended to identify those regional partners, outline their purpose or mission, and "identify recommended activities that they are implementing or may undertake to implement the regional plan."
-As ARC and partnering organizations implement PLAN 2040 this document will continue to be updated with current goals and activities.
-Most recently, this document has been updated per ARC's 2012 work program and the Department of Community Affairs requirements.